AjuntamentDeSabadell/decidim-sabadell/README.md

 Then run `./update_docker_compose_config.sh /var/decidim/.config docker-compose.yml`

-Finally, copy your certificates to `/var/decidim/certs`.
+Finally, copy your pem certificates to `/var/decidim/certs`.

 The last step is to init the Docker swarm and deploy it: